unstoppabledomains/dev-docs/partner/partner-integration-guides/mint-free-domains.md

 ## Overview

 Unstoppable Domains offers free domain minting to Partners based on specified criteria.
-Authorized Partners can use the following [API endpoints](../partner-api-endpoints.md): `Get Free Domains Suggestions`, `Reserve Free Domain Name`, and `Claim Free Domain`.
+Authorized Partners can use the following [API endpoints](../partner-api-endpoints.md): `Get Free Domains Suggestions`, `Reserve Domain Name`, and `Claim Free Domain`.

 The following diagram shows the general process between the Partner and Unstoppable Domains during the free domain minting process.